 An SRM encompasses the entire process of fulfilling a specific original customer benefit.
 This approach goes far beyond industry boundaries defined by providers.
 Based on the original customer need, it includes all those factors in the analysis and consideration area that cannot be ignored as a conditio sine qua non without losing sight of decisive strategic aspects in the direction of a company's future viability by not focusing on disruptions, substitutions or fundamental changes to the playing field due to digitalization, climate change or the ageing of humanity.
 Anyone who still thinks in terms of sectors, sales or product markets has already lost.

-The cube acts like a navigation system:
+The cube functions like a navigation system: companies “move” through space along paths to the future.

 1.2 The axes (the actual dimensions of strategic location determination)